-This brief overview of the deer spotlight survey is designed to answer some of the most commonly asked questions about this method of counting white-tailed deer and its application in Texas.
+This brief overview of the deer spotlight survey is designed to answer some of the most commonly asked questions about this method of counting white-tailed deer and its application in SouthTexas.
 A deer spotlight survey is only one part of a comprehensive deer management program that must also include proper habitat management, harvest management, and record keeping.
 Why a deer census is needed, what it will and will not tell you, the type of equipment necessary for conducting spotlight surveys, and how to interpret data collected will be discussed.

-There are some limitations to using spotlight census for estimating densities of whitetailed deer in Texas.
-Spotlight surveys have limited application on small tracts of land or where dense brushy vegetation greatly reduces visibility.
-Land holdings of a section (640 acres) or greater offer better potential for application of this sampling technique.
+There are some significant limitations to using spotlight census for estimating densities of white-tailed deer in south Texas.
+Spotlight surveys have limited application on tracts of land where dense vegetation greatly reduces visibility.
 Spotlight surveys are not designed to observe a total deer population, rather to sample a representative portion of habitat and the number of deer found there.